 More about the Blog

 Is that all?
 Of course not.
-There will be whisky, there will be places, there will be restaurants.
+There will be Whisky and more, there will be travel and places to visit, there will be restaurants.
 And food, of course I plan to talk about food.
 And life?
-Yes, but the life is just happening… so let’s go along.
+Yes, and the life is happening now… so let’s go along.

 More about me